Oahu Car Insurance Law

 In most cases of car accidents, the insurance company has a subrogation claim which may be brought as a negligence claim against the tortfeasor.
 The negligent party is usually represented by a liability insurer, so the subrogation claim is usually between two Honolulu, Hawaii, car insurance companies.
 However, there is a special law regarding no-fault cases.
 When someone has already received no-fault benefits and receives compensation for tort liability which duplicates the no-fault benefits received, the no-fault insurance company may recover 50% of the no-fault benefits that it paid.
-The burden of proof is on the car insurance company to prove that the tort recovery is in fact a duplication of the no-fault benefits recovery.
+The burden of proof is on the car insurance company to prove that the tort recovery is, in fact, a duplication of the recovery of the no-fault benefits.

 The "named insured" in the majority of car insurance policies, which are listed on the car insurance declaration documents is designated with the terms "you" and "your".
 In the case of personal automobile insurance policies, the "named insured" is almost always a person or persons.
 It is more complicated when trying to determine the "named insured" in a business automobile or commercial automobile insurance policy.
 When a corporation is a "named insured" only the corporation itself is considered to be the class one insured.

 In the majority of car insurance policies before January 1, 1998, the term "family member" was defined as "a person related by blood, marriage or adoption who is a resident of your household.
 This includes a ward or foster child."
 However, in Hawaii, most car insurance policies changed their definitions of "family member" after January 1, 1998.
 Now, most insurance policies state: "Family member means a person who is a resident of your household and either: 1.
 Registered with the Director of Health as a reciprocal beneficiary; or 2.
 Is related to you by blood, marriage or adoption."